mamonu/mamonulabs.github.io/_dropdown/SpecificModulesInfo_PSIM-1.md

 four general purpose outputs, an AUX in/out, a reset button, a start in/out and button, a stop in/out and button, a stop LED, a run LED, and four monitor LEDs.

+During the end of 2019 the place where a lot of programs for PSIM-1 were stored went down (the synthmodules yahoo group)

+Thankfully an archive from that group has been downloaded and can be found [here](https://github.com/FracModular/PSIM-1-related)